paulscherrerinstitute/ecmccfg/hugo/content/manual/PLC/plcSyntax.md

 - `=` or `==`: equal comparison

 ### functions
-PLC do _not_ write to the bus!
+PLC do _not_ immediately write to the bus!
+The PLC will excecute synchronous to the cycle, or at an integer fraction of it.
-The data will be send to the bus with the next cycle.
+The prcessed data will be send to the bus with the next cycle.
+PLCs do _not_ delay the bus!

 ### statement terminator
 Statements are terminated by a semicolon `;`